-The Focus Project develops and distributes weekly talking points on timely issues to help influencers and organizations in their efforts to combat antisemitism and de-legitimization of Israel.
-The objective is to enable the community to speak with more consistency and focus, so that its messaging has greater resonance and reach with the general public.
+The American Rabbi distributes weekly talking points on timely issues to help rabbis in their efforts to combat antisemitism and de-legitimization of Israel.
+These are developed by a broad coalition of U.S. Jewish organizations.
+The objective is to enable the American Jewish community to speak with more consistency and focus so that its messaging has greater resonance and reach with the general public.